-Malaysian politics in turmoil amid talk of new coalition
+Malaysian politics in turmoil amid talk of new coalition; markets fall

 The tussle between old rivals Mahathir, 94, and Anwar, 72, has shaped Malaysian politics for decades and tension has persisted, despite their alliance to win 2018 elections based on a promise that Mahathir would one day cede power to Anwar.

-Hit by the uncertainty, stocks fell more than two percent to their lowest since 2011 after Monday’s opening.
+The added political risk makes Southeast Asia’s third biggest economy, which grew at its slowest pace in a decade in the fourth quarter, less attractive for investors, one analyst said.

+“It becomes quite hard for Malaysia to bring foreign investors back,” added Jolynn Kek, head of equity at BOS Wealth Management Malaysia, pointing to more political stability and more compelling growth stories among its neighbors.

-On Sunday, Anwar accused Mahathir’s party and “traitors” in his own party of plotting to form a new government with the United Malays National Organisation (UMNO), the former ruling party ousted in 2018 amid widespread corruption accusations.
+On Sunday, Anwar had accused Mahathir’s party and “traitors” in his own party of plotting to form a new government with the United Malays National Organisation (UMNO), the former ruling party ousted in 2018 amid graft accusations.

-Sources said Mahathir’s party and a faction within Anwar’s party met officials from UMNO and the Islamist party PAS in efforts to form a new coalition and possibly back Mahathir to serve out a full five-year term as prime minister.
+Sources said Mahathir’s party and a faction in Anwar’s party met officials from UMNO and the Islamist party PAS in efforts to form a new coalition and possibly back Mahathir to serve out a full five-year term as prime minister.

 One source said the new grouping had more than the 112 members needed for a parliamentary majority, should they stake a claim to form a government.